Dyscalculia Awareness in the Medical Community

 These are a few realities of dyscalculia and examples where a patient’s dyscalculia would impact their ability to provide doctors with the information requested or be able to carry out basic medical instructions:

 1. Lack of number-sense or lacking a feel for numbers and what they represent.
-Example: Confusion and difficulty understanding quantities of weight or volume and what they represent.
+There is confusion and difficulty understanding quantities of weight or volume and what they represent.
 One wouldn’t know if an ounce or milliliter is as big as a milk jug or as small as a spoonful.
-The same is for weight, they may not understand how something that is 85 pounds would compare to something that was 58 pounds.
+The same is for weight, they may not understand how something that is 8 pounds would compare to something that was 5 pounds.

 2. Difficulty with ordinary numeric operations.
-Example: One would be unable to do seemingly simple calculations mentally, such as calculation like this: If the bottle was filled to 4 ounces, and there is 2 ounces left in bottle, how many did the baby drink?
+One would be unable to do seemingly simple calculations mentally, such as: If the bottle was filled to 4 ounces, and there is 2 ounces left in bottle, how many did the baby drink?
 There would also be difficulty in mixing correct ratios of water to formula powder.

 3. Estimating is very difficult, if not impossible.
-Example: Inability to give even a semi-accurate guess as to how much time was spent feeding a child, about how long it was between feedings, or about how much milk a baby was given.
+There would be an inability to give even a semi-accurate guess as to how much time was spent feeding a child, about how long it was between feedings, or about how much milk a baby was given.

 5. More confusion than usual with directions such as left and right.
-Example: Confusion over whether baby nursed at left or right breast.
-Whether pain is in right or left arm.
-Confusion over directions to turn to the left or right.
+There could be confusion over whether baby nursed at left or right breast, whether pain is in right or left arm, or confusion over directions to turn to the left or right.

 6. Not easily recognize number patterns and trouble with number sequencing.
-Example: Reading charts or graphs showing patterns or trajectories will be bewildering.
+Reading charts or graphs showing patterns or trajectories will be bewildering if not impossible.

-This story conveys the urgency that is required for our society, and in this case the medical community, in recognizing and growing an awareness of the symptoms and impact of dyscalculia.
+My friend’s story of caring for this patient in the hospital, conveys the urgency that is required for our society, and in this case the medical community, in recognizing and growing an awareness of the symptoms and impact of dyscalculia.
+Would you help spread awareness to the medical community by sharing this post with any medical professionals you know?

-If you want to learn more about dyscalculia awareness, education, and support, join my free newsletter!
+To learn more about dyscalculia awareness, education, and support, join my free monthly newsletter.